Austin Barnes Player Props: Dodgers vs. Cubs

-The Los Angeles Dodgers and Austin Barnes, who went 0-for-2 last time in action, battle Jameson Taillon and the Chicago Cubs at Dodger Stadium, Saturday at 9:10 PM ET.
+The Los Angeles Dodgers and Austin Barnes, who went 0-for-3 last time out, take on Drew Smyly and the Chicago Cubs at Dodger Stadium, Sunday at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Cubs.
+In his most recent game he had a hitless performance (0-for-3) against the Cubs.

 Austin Barnes Game Info & Props vs. the Cubs